clementohNZ/datastructures-and-algorithms/003-trees/README.md

 Implementation is slightly challenging here than the above three traversals.
-We will use a Queue(FIFO) data structure to implement Level order traversal, where after visiting a Node, we simply put its left and right children to queue sequentially.
+We will use a Queue(FIFO) data structure to implement Level order traversal, where after visiting a MinHeap, we simply put its left and right children to queue sequentially.

 Here, **the order of adding children in the queue is important** as we have to